 Gout is a painful condition that affects approximately one out of every 100 people.
-According to A.D.A.M., a health information source, modifying your diet can help minimize your chances of getting this type of arthritis.
+According to A.D.A.M., a health information source, modifying your diet may help minimize your chances of getting this type of arthritis.

 One of these dietary changes is to pay attention to the type and amount of protein-rich meals you consume.
 According to Drugs.com, people with gout are occasionally advised to eat a low-protein diet.
 Purines are a type of amino acid that the body breaks down into uric acid.